Courses offered by the UGF :

 Main areas of research at the UGF :

 The UGF develops and collaborates in many multidisciplinary research projects in different fields of forensic genetics, biology and medicine.
-Among these projects, several areas of research are developed, each led by one or more scientists of the UGF :
+Among these projects, several areas of research are developed :

 - Vincent Castella, Dr ès Sc., privat-docent, MER-1, Responsable UGF

 Vincent Castella has studied biology with a focus on population genetics.
 After completing his PhD at the University of Lausanne, he was hired in 2001 for supervising, then directing the forensic genetics laboratory of Lausanne.
 In 2004, he obtained the forensic geneticist title of the SSLM.
-Since 2008, Vincent Castella is in charge of the expertise and research activities of the forensic genetics unities at the CURML.
-His research is mostly concerned with the setting of new molecular tools having a forensic interest and the analysis of DNA mixtures.
+Since 2008, Vincent Castella is in charge of the forensic genetics unit at the CURML.
+His focus is the setting of new molecular tools of forensic interest.
 Vincent Castella gives also forensic genetics lessons at the University of Lausanne.

 - Patrick Basset, PhD